 Along the way, there were things I couldn’t figure out on my own.
 So, like many of my clients, I worked with a coach, have had several therapists at different, difficult times and I also have an accountability partner for my work projects, especially those big goals.
 That gives me ideas, empathy for clients who come to me with the same need and super support at getting things done which are important to me.

 When I turned 50 that I decided to more seriously deal with the ADHD piece.
 I’d been able to compensate with my organizational and work/productivity strategies for the most part, but the cracks were showing up again.
 So back I went to my team.

 Part of my role is to help you open up to other possibilities when you are feeling stuck, whether we are focused on systems for productivity in self employment or at work, or managing your ADHD or other brain based challenge.

 My wonderful, insightful clients, too, are a great source of inspiration, new perspectives, new ideas, insights and resources.
 They also, by the work they are committed to doing, make me want to give my best in each conversation we have.
 We hold each other up.
 [Read what clients say here.]

-I love to learn for the awareness it gives me about the material and myself.
+I love to learn.
 I’m curious and enjoy hearing other perspectives.
-I add what I learn to what I already know and hopefully, my clients benefit from all of this.
-The credentials are important more so that you know I continue to educate myself so that I’m aware of new ideas or approaches which might be useful to you and so that I continue to grow and stretch my own abilities.
+I add what I learn to what I already know and hopefully, my clients benefit from this.
+The credentials are important more so that you know I continue to educate myself, understand ethics, and also that I grow; I want to continually bring this to clients.